-Caloundra on the Sunshine Coast is the perfect spot to holiday with its laid-back atmosphere, 6 magnificent beaches and stunning coastal paths.
-For your next Sunshine Coast holiday make sure you check out 10 cool things to do in Caloundra.
+Caloundra on the Sunshine Coast is the perfect spot to holiday with its laid-back atmosphere, many magnificent beaches and stunning coastal paths.
+For your next Sunshine Coast holiday why not check out these 10 cool things to do in Caloundra?

 1. Soak up the beauty of the Caloundra Coastal Walk